 How do we collect personal data from you?

-We receive information about you from you when you use our website, complete forms on our website, if you contact us by phone, email, live-chat or otherwise in respect of any of our products and services or during the purchasing of any such product.
+We receive information about you from you when you use our website, applications and platforms, complete forms on our website, if you contact us by phone, email, live-chat or otherwise in respect of any of our products and services or during the purchasing of any such product.
 Additionally we also collect information from you when you sign up, enter a competition, promotion or survey or when you inform us of any other matter.

 If you provide us with personal data about a third party, you warrant that you have obtained the express consent from the third party for the disclosure and use of their personal data.